Creating Change? Tend Your 'Seedlings' With Care

 The aspiring singer might put Nina Simone on her list and listen to interviews to remind herself of the trials and tribulations that Nina endured on her winding roads, knowing that this icon would want her to pursue her dreams, contribute her unique gifts to the world, and to not play small.

-The 54 year-old pursuing a new career path might write down examples of others who also dared to make a bold change later in life, in whatever field or area of life inspires.
+The 54 year-old pursuing a new career path might write down examples of others who also dared to make a bold change in a similar life season.

 Finally, just as important as knowing who your cheerleaders ARE, head to the other column and: